Monday is Memorial Day. May we never forget those who have given to protect our freedom

-I learned when Memorial Day began and was originally called Decoration day
+I learned when Memorial Day began and that it was originally called Decoration day

 This sense of service to the fallen began when Gen. John Logan, commander of the Grand Army of the Republic, issued General Order Number 11.